 Acces to data is restricted to verified researchers who are part of a recognized research institute under national guidelines.
 Researchers are asked to sign a data agreement which stipulates that the data will only be used for research purposes.
 The verification of researchers will be conducted by UNECE.
 Other than this, no restrictions apply to the use of the data and no embargo will apply.
 Data will be made available to researchers within 6 months of the end of fieldwork.
 Data quality checks will be made throughout the fieldwork process and will include the cleaning and validation of all variables within the dataset.
 Commercial use of the data is not permitted given assurances that are made to respondents and to ensure that their wishes are respected.
 The data will be usable indefinitely.

 The processing costs, including data documentation, are included within the budget of the pilot experiment and the staff time allocated to this task.
-There are no archiving costs for the data as both GESIS and DANS are publicly supported repositories which are financed to provide these services.
+There are no archiving costs for the data as DANS is a publicly supported repository which is financed to provide these services.
 The access management of the data will be supported by the UNECE and their in kind contribution of staff resources to the GGP.
 The UNECE provides this service for the GGP project including data that extends back to the 1990’s by maintaining the continuity in this access role, the GGP can ensure maximal returns on future data collections as it increases the value of the existing data collection.